Crisp and Co. Banner Image

 Non-confrontational dispute resolution for child maintenance agreements

 We offer two main types of non-confrontational family dispute resolution – mediation and collaborative law.
-Both can help you reach a voluntary agreement while keeping conflict to a minimum and can be beneficial in different circumstances.
+Both can help you reach a voluntary child maintenance agreement, also known as child maintenance contracts, while keeping conflict to a minimum and can be beneficial in different circumstances.

 Mediation for child maintenance – The most common way to agree child maintenance, this involves both parents meeting with one of our trained, neutral mediators to discuss the issues involved and agree what maintenance will be paid.
-This can allow the matter to be resolved relatively quickly and inexpensively and the mediator will help to defuse any potential tension, keeping the process amicable.
+This can allow the matter to be resolved relatively quickly and inexpensively.
+The mediator will help to defuse any potential tension, keeping the process amicable.

 Collaborative law for child maintenance – This can be useful where there are more complicated issues to resolve as it involves a four-way meeting between the two parents and their respective solicitors.
 Again, the goal is to negotiate a child maintenance agreement that works for both parties and their children.
 The advantage here is that each parent has the support of their own trained legal specialist, meaning they have the benefit of expert legal advice on hand throughout.

-What to bring to your first meeting with our maintenance agreements solicitors
+What to bring to your first meeting with our child maintenance solicitors

 When meeting with our child law solicitors to discuss child maintenance agreements or any other aspect of your separation, the following may be useful: